rendrjs/rendr/README.md

 Rendr
 =====

-Rendr is a small library that allows you to run your [Backbone.js](http://backbonejs.org/) apps seamlessly on both the client and the server.
+Rendr is a small library from [Airbnb](https://www.airbnb.com) that allows you to run your [Backbone.js](http://backbonejs.org/) apps seamlessly on both the client and the server.
 Allow your web server to serve fully-formed HTML pages to any deep link of your app, while preserving the snappy feel of a traditional Backbone.js client-side MVC app.

 Check out the [blog post](http://nerds.airbnb.com/weve-launched-our-first-nodejs-app-to-product) for a more thorough introduction to Rendr.